 The Laboratory is located in the oak/chestnut forest region of the Coastal Plain and constitutes about 5 percent of the 100,000-acre New York State-designated region on Long Island known as the Central Pine Barrens.
 The section of the Peconic River running through BNL is designated as "scenic" under the New York State Wild, Scenic, and Recreational River System Act of 1972.
-Due to the general topography and porous soil, the land is very well drained and there is little surface runoff or open standing water.
-However, depressions form numerous small, pocket wetlands with standing water on a seasonal basis (vernal pools), and there are six regulated wetlands on site.
-Thus, a mosaic of wet and dry areas correlates with variations in topography and
+Due to the general topography and porous soil, the land is very well drained and there is

-Explanation: Wind direction was measured at heights of 10 and 88 meters above the ground, for a total of 520,064 measurements at each height.
+Explanation: Wind direction was measured at heights of 10 and 85 meters above the ground, for a total of 520,064 measurements at each height.
 The readings were plotted on the charts to indicate how often wind came from each direction.
 The concentric circles represent multi-percentage increases in the frequency.
 So, for example, at 10 meters above the ground, wind was from due south 5 percent of the time.
-The predominant wind direction in 2010 was from the northwest at both the 10-m level and the 88-m level.
+The predominant wind direction in 2011 was from the northwest at both the 10-m level and the 85-m level.

 Figure 1-4.
-BNL Wind Rose (2010).
+BNL Wind Rose (2011).